AppGeo/maplarge/readme.md

 The constructor takes several options, many of them mandatory

-- account
+- `account`
-- table
+- `table`
-- host
+- `host`
-- type: line or point (only needed if type can't be inferred from table name)
+- `type`: line or point (only needed if type can't be inferred from table name).
-- subdomains: number of different subdomains, since the domains are zero indexed this is one more then the max subdomain
+- `subdomains`: number of different subdomains, since the domains are zero indexed this is one more then the max subdomain.
-- minzoom: default 0
+- `minzoom`: default 0.
-- maxzoom: defualt 20
+- `maxzoom`: default 20.
-- click: handler for click events, mandatory if you want interaction
+- `click`: handler for click events, mandatory if you want interaction.
-- fields: array of fields to return to the click function
+- `fields`: array of fields to return to the click function.
-- refresh: how often to check if the data has been updated (and if so refresh the tiles), if absent then data is not refreshed.
+- `refresh`: how often to check if the data has been updated (and if so refresh the tiles), if absent then data is not refreshed.
-- sort: if a field should be used for sorting the features,
+- `sort`: if a field should be used for sorting the features.
-- zindex: maintaining layer ordering when you have multiple maplarge layers
+- `zindex`: maintaining layer ordering when you have multiple maplarge layers.

 ## Methods